Table of Contents

 Add User Roles

-When you activate user and login features, a special Accounts object is added to your app.
-Each user that can login to your app with an email and password will be stored here as an individual record in the Account object.
+When you activate user and login features, a special Accounts table is added to your app.
+Each user that can login to your app with an email and password will be stored here as an individual record in the Account table.